 How To Choose Types of Glass and Windows for Garden Buildings

 Garden sheds, Summer Houses, workshops and log cabins have a range of windows.
-You will find that on garden sheds & workshops they are normally functional whereas on summer houses & log cabins the windows are a little fancier.
+You will find that on garden sheds & workshops they are normally functional whereas on summer houses & garden log cabins the windows are a little fancier.
 The type of material used in these windows varies from the decent and top end garden buildings down to the cheap mass-produced sheds and summerhouses.

 On the better buildings, you will find that proper glass has been used and the reason for this is that it is very stable.
 This means that it does not discolour, so you can see clearly through it all the time, nor does it move, meaning that you won’t hear it moving in the wind.
 On the cheap garden sheds and summerhouses, you will find quite often that they will use plastic, perspex or acrylic.
 This often is thinner than glass which enables these type of windows to flex and can be noisy when the wind blows.
 You will also find that over the years they will discolour and lose some of the transparency.
 These shed and summerhouse windows are also susceptible to unsightly scratches.